The day we were there, we could see Mt Ruapehu 128Km to the south

 Points of interest along the walk

-An easy 15 minute walk, just follow the track.
-Turn left at the lookout sign, and in 2 minutes you will be at the crater lakes look out, take your camera.
 Back on the main track again, keep a lookout to the left for good views and an excellent place to collect your samples of coloured soil.

 To the left, you will see the crystal clear Emerald Lake.
-If you feel like a little rough and tumble try making your way down to the lake, its only 50m.
+If you feel like a little rough and tumble try making your way down to the lake, it’s only 50m.

 As you walk higher, the bush changes from short dirty scrub to tall open young native trees.
 Great for getting out of the hot sun or out of the cold bone chilling wind.